borahamamcioglu/carhopper-api-docs/source/index.html.md

 }
 ```

 This endpoint estimates car reservation for given dates.
-If `country` is not provided it will be considered that renter is from out of USA and CDW insurance will be applyed.
+If `country` is not USA, CDW insurance will be applyed.
 This endpoint requires `CUSTOMER_TOKEN`.